Tracking Changes: Reviewing Earlier Versions

 - When large sections of text have been removed, the text is grayed out.

-If there have been multiple changes, there will be a stack of diffs.
-Click on the snippet to reveal the full set of changes made by a person at a particular time.
+If there have been multiple changes, there will be a stack in grey showing as "View Changes" within the conversation bar.
+Click on "View Changes" to reveal the full set of changes made by a person at a particular time.

 FAQ: Can I approve changes to a document?